-I have decided to compose all my articles to my friend the Late Great Rafael Poliquit who passed away in early 2019.
+I have decided to compose all my articles for my friend the Late Great Rafael Poliquit, who passed away in early 2019.

-Poliquit was also a member of Run For Change a program made to help athletes by Atty.
+Poliquit was also a member of Run For Change, a program made to help athletes by Atty.
 Eric Pasion.
-I found an interview I did with Rafael back from 2017.
+I found an interview I did with Rafael back in 2017.

 Rafael Poliquit dies

 Tragically Philippine Sports has lost one of its greats.